jonathanhliu21/COM-Server/docs/guide/library-api.md

 - `endpoint`: The endpoint to the resource.
 Cannot repeat.
 `/register` and `/recall` cannot be used, even if `has_register_recall` is False

-May raise:

-- `com_server.EndpointExistsException`: If an endpoint already exists
-- `TypeError` if the function does not return a class that extends `com_server.ConnectionResource`

 #### RestApiHandler.add_resource()